Where to stay in Auckland (and where you should avoid)

 Where should you stay in Auckland to get the most out of the city?
 As an Aucklander, these are my recommendations on the best places to stay in Auckland.

-A heads up: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
+A heads up: This post contains affiliate links, meaning I may earn a commission if you buy after clicking a link (at no extra cost to you).
+Thanks for your support!

 Tips for choosing where to stay

-• Britomart and central neighbourhoods like Ponsonby are ideal areas to stay, with lots of places to eat and shop nearby.
+Britomart and central neighbourhoods like Ponsonby are ideal areas to stay, with lots of places to eat and shop nearby.
+It’s also nice and convenient for taking the ferry to Waiheke or other islands.

 The best areas to stay in Auckland, New Zealand